codeplaysoftware/syclacademy/Workshop_Specifics/SC2023_Tutorial_Denver.md

 jupyter-lab --ip 10.10.10.X --no-browser

 ---
-## VTune, Advisor, PTrace - and other things you will get later<div id='securitynogoes'>
+## VTune, Advisor, PTrace - and other things you will get later

 VTune, Advisor, and PTrace will come later - not now.
 We will not install or offer tools that give system wide insight, due to serious security concerns that exist when you have a very diverse community of users.